robert/robert.github.com/_posts/2018-06-12-programming-projects-for-advanced-beginners-ascii-art.md

 ```
 for x in len(pixel_matrix):
     for y in len(pixel_matrix[x]):
-        # Do something to each pixel
         pixel = pixel_matrix[x][y]
+        # Now do something with the pixel...
 ```

 Some image processing libraries may already have a ready-made method that loads your image's pixels into a 2-dimensional array for you.
 If your library has a method like this, use it!
 If not, piece together the methods it does have, and remember that Google knows a lot about topics like "python pillow 2-d pixel array".